 The community referral systems which were initiated during the period of donor support also faced sustainability challenges post-transition.
 The referral systems were more supported during the period of donor support and when that ended, certain aspects could not continue particularly the voucher transport reimbursement for motorcycle riders as reflected in the quotation below;

-‘Then there was this other issue of the referral system, what they are calling community engagement, we have a very good linkage from the community to the facility, HCIIs, HCIIIs, now to HCIVs so you find the system is there working, we had boda bodas [motor cycle taxis] registered they could look for pregnant mothers and take them to the hospital and that is what we are supposed to be doing, so we knew, how many are pregnant, every mother is registered to a boda boda(motorcycle taxi), and there wouldn’t be any issues of delays, so the delays stopped because there was that system, otherwise the boda bodas would take the mothers and at the end of the month they could bring the vouchers and they were reimbursed, so, there was a lot of money in play so we did several things and the system worked very well. #HM_2
+‘Then there was this other issue of the referral system, what they are calling community engagement, we have a very good linkage from the community to the facility, HCIIs, HCIIIs, now to HCIVs so you find the system is there working, we had boda bodas [motor cycle taxi] registered they could look for pregnant mothers and take them to the hospital and that is what we are supposed to be doing, so we knew, how many are pregnant, every mother is registered to a boda boda, and there wouldn’t be any issues of delays, so the delays stopped because there was that system, otherwise the boda bodas would take the mothers and at the end of the month they could bring the vouchers and they were reimbursed, so, there was a lot of money in play so we did several things and the system worked very well. #HM_2

 Disruptions in the private sector component.